qcf-568/MIML/README.md

 ---

-### The Modern Image Manipulation Localization (MIML) dataset is now public available at [Kaggle](https://kaggle.com/datasets/0bdf8fbe72a76c53f4a40cb5f8d4ebe7f3c11d5fa47eb30134f96a4fe927dbc1) and [Baidu Drive](https://pan.baidu.com/s/1f6IpxTvBZNeFnvGMfURj1A?pwd=MIML).
+### The Modern Image Manipulation Localization (MIML) dataset is now publicly available at [Kaggle](https://kaggle.com/datasets/0bdf8fbe72a76c53f4a40cb5f8d4ebe7f3c11d5fa47eb30134f96a4fe927dbc1) and [Baidu Drive](https://pan.baidu.com/s/1f6IpxTvBZNeFnvGMfURj1A?pwd=MIML).

 <font size=10>Researchers are welcome 😃 to apply for this dataset by sending an email to  202221012612@mail.scut.edu.cn and explaining:</font><br/>
 1. Who you are and your institution.